Girl Scout Cookies: Palm oil

 In September 2011, GSUSA released a new policy on palm oil in Girl Scout cookies to take effect from the 2012–13 cookie season.
 Amongst the pledges made, GSUSA announced it would purchase GreenPalm certificates to support the sustainable production of palm oil.
 The certificates offer a premium price to palm oil producers who are operating within the guidelines for social and environmental responsibility set by the Roundtable on Sustainable Palm Oil.

 The 2011 policy was formed in response to a prolonged campaign by two Girl Scouts, Madison Vorva and Rhiannon Tomtishen.
 In 2007, as 11-year-olds, Vorva and Tomtishen earned their Girl Scout Bronze Award by raising awareness of the endangered orangutan and their rapidly diminishing rainforest habitat in Indonesia and Malaysia.
 When they discovered that the Girl Scout Cookies contained palm oil, an ingredient whose production results in rainforest destruction and human rights abuses, the two girls launched a variety of campaigns in order to convince GSUSA to remove this ingredient from their cookies.
 Vorva and Tomtishen were awarded the UN Forest Heroes Award in 2011.

 Lawsuit

-In March 2025, a class-action lawsuit was filed against Girl Scout, alleging toxic metals and pesticides found present in several popular Girl Scout cookies.
-Girl Scout denied these claims.
-The lawsuit, which did not claim anyone was harmed in consumption of these cookies, cited a flawed, non-peer-reviewed study from advocacy groups Moms Across America and GMO Science, which claimed to have found high levels of aluminum, arsenic, cadmium, lead and mercury in some cookies.
+In March 2025, a class-action lawsuit was filed against Girl Scouts, alleging toxic metals and pesticides found present in several popular Girl Scout cookies.
+Girl Scouts denied these claims.
+The lawsuit, which did not claim anyone was harmed in consumption of these cookies, cited a flawed, non-peer-reviewed study from advocacy groups Moms Across America and GMO Science, which claimed to have found high levels of aluminum, arsenic, cadmium, lead, and mercury in some cookies.